lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 out-of-scope for this document.

 The diagram below shows an example data flow where Evidence is included in a CSR.
-The CSR is parsed by the Registration Authority (RA) component of a Certification Authority which extracts the Evidence and forwards it to a trusted Verifier.
+The CSR is parsed by the Registration Authority component of a Certification Authority which extracts the Evidence and forwards it to a trusted Verifier.
 The RA receives back an Attestation Result which it uses to decide whether this Evidence meets its policy for certificate issuance